-Although people tend to think beaches and coastline when envisioning Vietnam, this country boasts an impressive array of mountain peaks and ranges.
-Located on the eastern side of the Indochinese Peninsula, the Annamite Mountain Range spans from south to north Vietnam, straddling the boarder with Laos.
+Although people tend to think of beaches and coastlines when envisioning Vietnam, this country boasts an impressive array of mountain peaks and ranges.
+Located on the eastern side of the Indochinese Peninsula, the Annamite Mountain Range spans from south to north Vietnam, straddling the border with Laos.

-Take to the Vietnamese backcountry by way of motorbike.
+Take to the Vietnamese backcountry by way of a motorbike.
 These simple 110-150 CC machines are great companions if you choose a nice one with enough power to get up over the pass.
-Semi auto works best for mountainous rural roads, as you can up-and-down shift for the hills.
+Semi-auto works best for mountainous rural roads, as you can up-and-down shift for the hills.

 In the past few decades, Vietnam has become a premier tourist destination, with vibrant cities, gorgeous…

 Aside from the miles of coastline and lively cities, Vietnam has some stunning mountain ranges that shouldn’t be dismissed on any trip to the country.
 While the terrain of the mountains varies by location, each area has something unique to offer visitors.

 Whether you’re an avid hiker or just a casual sightseer with a love for the outdoors, there is something at each skill level for everyone.
 Tourists that aren’t into hiking can do some sightseeing in the mountains, too.

 Located in the Northwest, Bach Moc Luong Tu Mountain is ideal for climbers and outdoors thrillists.
 It takes around two or three days to complete the path, which takes trekkers through mud, fruit, and bamboo forests.
 Once you reach the top at an altitude of 3,046 feet, the famous view of layered clouds will reveal itself and be worth the effort.